Laid Off? How to Make a Plan to Get Back to Work

 Over the years, I’ve engaged with top professionals of diverse professions facing an unplanned layoff due to the economy, market shifts, company downsizing, organizational restructuring, or business closure.
 Most of these individuals felt stunned when they got the news that they were laid off.
-Many did not see it coming and were unprepared for a job search.
+Some did not see it coming and many were unprepared for a job search.

 Common questions from recently laid off workers:

 1. How do I best commence a job search?